canidlogic/scent/ScentSpec.md

 All the subpaths from the `[source]` path object will be copied into the path object in the accumulator.
 Note that the fill rule is _not_ copied.

 ### Transform operations

+Transform objects are created with operations detailed in this section.

+    - tx_identity [result:transform]

+Creates an identity transform that does not perform any transformation.

+    [x:fixed] [y:fixed] tx_translate [result:transform]

+Creates a translation transform that moves the origin of the coordinate system to the point `(x, y)` relative to whatever is the current coordinate system.

+    [rot:fixed] tx_rotate [result:transform]

+Creates a rotation transform that rotates the X and Y axes counterclockwise by `[rot]` degrees around the origin of whatever is the current coordinate system.

+    [sx:fixed] [sy:fixed] tx_scale [result:transform]

+Creates a scaling transform that scales the units on the X axis by `[sx]` and the units on the Y axis by `[sy]`.

+A sequence of transformations can be combined as follows:

+    [m1:transform] ... [mn:transform] [n:integer] tx_seq [result:transform]

+The `[result]` transformation has the same effect as applying `m1...mn` transformations in that order.
+If the given sequence of transformations is empty, an identity transform is produced.